leap71/leap71.github.io/coding-for-engineers/4-classes.md

 If I called a variable `fResult`and someone else called another variable the same, this would lead to all sorts of interesting problems.
 Organizing data in classes, and hiding information helped a lot, but still  you and I may both create a class called `Car` and the names would clash.
 So, people started adding project-specific prefixes and performed all kinds of tricks, in order to prevent this.
 Soon function names started to look like your cat accidentally walked over your keyboard during coding.

 If you see some of these names, you know they come from a bygone era.
-Take a name like this one from the Apple API: `NSAttributedStringEnumerationOptions` — the NS prefix tells us, it has its origins in the [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) programming environment, which was introduced when Steve Jobs, freshly kicked out of Apple, started his a new company, called NeXT (which later provided the foundation for MacOS X, [after Apple realized their catastrophic blunder](https://www.inc.com/justin-bariso/steve-jobs-made-a-brilliant-change-when-he-returned-to-apple-it-changed-company-forever.html)).
+Take a name like this one from the Apple API: `NSAttributedStringEnumerationOptions` — the NS prefix tells us, it has its origins in the [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) programming environment, which was introduced when Steve Jobs, freshly kicked out of Apple, started his new company, called NeXT (which later provided the foundation for MacOS X, [after Apple realized their catastrophic blunder](https://www.inc.com/justin-bariso/steve-jobs-made-a-brilliant-change-when-he-returned-to-apple-it-changed-company-forever.html)).
 The rest of the function name is very wordy, mostly because it needs to be unique in a programming framework with tens of thousands of symbols.

 This is a long-winded way of saying, we needed a way to organize things without endless function and variable names.
 The solution are *namespaces*.